 Now you can wear your Apple Watch when you sleep, and it tracks your respiratory rate automatically.

-To review your Respiratory rate, open the Health app on your iPhone,
+To review your Respiratory rate, open the Health app on your iPhone, then tap Browse at the bottom of the screen.
+Tap Respiratory, then tap Respiratory Rate.

-- Select ‘Respiratory rate’ from the options to see your rate.
+3. Select Respiratory Rate from the options to see your rate.
+Apple Health app on iPhone Respiratory Rate

-You can also tap on ‘Show more Respiratory Rate Data’ to see the hourly average, respiratory rate during sleep, and the overall range of the metric.
+You can also tap on Show more Respiratory Rate Data to see the hourly average ranges, respiratory rate during sleep, and the overall range of the metric.

-Resting Heart Rate vs. Respiratory Rate and HRV
+Resting heart rate vs. respiratory rate and HRV

-Resting Heart rate is not to be confused with respiratory rate.
 Resting heart rate is the average heart beats per minute measured when inactive or relaxed for several minutes.
+A lower resting heart rate typically indicates better cardiovascular fitness.

-Those who habitually monitor their health metrics must understand the relationship between Resting Heart Rate, Heart Rate Variability (HRV), and Respiratory Rate.
+Those who habitually monitor their health metrics must understand the relationship between Resting Heart Rate, Heart Rate Variability (HRV), and Respiratory Rate. iPhone Apple Health app heart metrics

-Typically, your respiratory rate increases when your resting heart rate increases and decreases when your RHR ( Resting heart rate) decreases.
+Typically, your respiratory rate increases when your resting heart rate increases and decreases when your RHR (resting heart rate) decreases.

 While HRV and resting heart rate may change daily, the respiratory rate generally does not.
 It is a very stable metric for most people.